jeanpaulsio/action-cable-signaling-server/README.md

 │   │   │   └── home.html.erb
 ```

-* `signaling-server.js` - Holds all of our WebRTC JS logic.
-We'll also be sending data to our backend using JavaScript's `fetch` API.
+* `signaling_server.js` - Holds all of our WebRTC JS logic.
+We'll also be broadcasting data to our backend using JavaScript's `fetch` API.
 Data will be broadcasted with Action Cable.
 * `session_channel.rb` - Subscribes a user to a particular channel.
 In this case, `session_channel`.
 * `sessions_controller.rb` - Endpoint that will broadcast data.
 * `pages_controller.rb` - Will house our video stream.
 Nothing special about this.